nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 ================

 LED 1:
-   Blinks with a period of 2 seconds, duty cycle 50%, when the main loop is running (device is advertising).
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
-   On when connected.
+   Lit when connected.

 Button 1:
    Confirm the passkey value that is printed in the debug logs to pair/bond with the other device.